hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 > **Working Hypothesis:** Provers should always prefer irrevocable credentials to revocable credentials.
 Presentation of an irrevocable credential constitutes proof of non-revocation.

-Note that selecting an irrevocable credential for presentation may lead to a superfluous non-revocation interval at the verifier (see [below](#superfluous-non-revocation-interval)).
+Note that selecting an irrevocable credential for presentation may lead to a missing timestamp at the verifier (see [below](#missing-timestamp)).

 ###### Requested Item Has Generally Applicable Non-Revocation Interval